JBGelsenorJ/RPG-Progression/README.md

 <a href="#biblio"><b> 6.
 Bibliography </b></a>

 <h2 id="intro"> Introduction </h2>
-Role Playing Games's origin is via tabletop games, these games began to exist at the start of the 70's decade where famous sagas such as Dungeons & Dragons were created, on this games you describe your actions through speech, you also make a characterization based in a system of classes(depending of the version with more or less combinations), you had to follow certain rules and and guidelines.
-In base of this, with some gaps for improvisation, you have a different story and conclusions each game.
+Role Playing Games’ origin is via tabletop games, these games began to exist at the start of the 70’s decade where famous sagas such as Dungeons & Dragons were created.
+On this games you describe your actions through speech, you also make a characterization based in a system of classes (depending of the version with more or less combinations) and you had to follow certain rules and guidelines.
+According to this, with some gaps for improvisation, you have a different story and conclusions each game.

 <img src="https://images-na.ssl-images-amazon.com/images/I/51GjhbnHsKL.jpg">